mglerner/IntroToBiophysics/README.md

       * **0 points** No attempt.

-  * Exams: 35%.
+  * Exams: 25%.
 The final will be worth 15% of your grade.
-The other two midterm exams will combine for 20%, but I'm kind in the
-    weighting: if you do better on one of the midterms, I will retroactively make it worth 15%, while your lower score becomes worth 5%.
-The re-weighting is done on a per-student basis, and won't be done if it lowers your grade instead of raising it.
-Further, students can **redo** missed exam problems to earn extra credit on their overall homework grade.
+The midterm will be worth 10%.
+Further, students can **redo** missed midterm exam problems to earn extra credit on their overall homework grade.

 ## Calendar ##